accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/alternative-textuelle-image.md

 In the case of a graphic element, the "accessible name" is obtained in the following order:

-- Passage of associated text via the WAI-ARIA attribute `aria-labelledby` for the tags
+- Passage of associated text via the WAI-ARIA `aria-labelledby` attribute for the tags
   - `<img>`;
   - `<input type="image"> `;
   - `<svg> `;
   - `<object type="image/…"> `;
   - `<embed type="image/…"> `;
   - `<canvas> `;
-  - tags with a WAI-ARIA attribute `role="img"`.
+  - tags with a WAI-ARIA `role="img"` attribute.
 - Otherwise, value of the WAI-ARIA `aria-label` attribute for elements
   - `<img>`;
   - `<area>`;